 Irish Toasts, Sayings, and Quotes

-St. Patrick's Day is a jovial day that many look forward to celebrating each year.
-There is something quite magical about this holiday that evokes thoughts of leprechauns, rainbows, and pots of gold.
+People across the world look forward to celebrating St. Patrick's Day each year.
+There is something magical about this holiday that evokes thoughts of leprechauns, rainbows, and pots of gold.
 The Irish certainly have a way of enticing the inner child within us with their words and wisdom.
 Enjoy these sayings throughout the holiday (or whenever you need a little Irish cheer)!

 - Irish Drinking Toasts